m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 Each instance of a Reflex dedicated server needs to be launched in a detached terminal using [screen](https://www.gnu.org/software/screen/manual/screen.html), if you launch a server from your current session, it will shutdown when you exit it.

-Open as many screen sessions as Reflex Arena dedicated server instances you intend to host on this server, a 1 CPU and 1GB of RAM server can usually handle 2 Reflex server instances with sv_maxclients 8.
+Open as many screen sessions as Reflex Arena dedicated server instances you intend to host on your server, a 1 CPU and 1GB of RAM server can usually handle 2 Reflex server instances with sv_maxclients 8.

 ### Prepare your server(s) launch settings string
 Prepare a string of settings that will follow the launch command, use all the necessary sv_ commands (can be found in dedicatedserver.cfg)